Christmas in Baltimore: Free Ways to Kick Off the Season

 “A Monumental Occasion” – 44th Annual Washington Monument Lighting

 The Washington Monument Lighting is one of Baltimore’s greatest holiday traditions, second only to seeing the lights on 34th Street in Hampden.
 The Washington Monument Lighting is basically Baltimore’s own version of the Rockefeller Christmas Tree lighting, only better because it’s more original.
-The festivities start at 4 p.m. on Dec.
-3 with the opening of a beer garden in the park.
+The festivities start at 5 p.m. on Dec.
+7 with the opening of a beer garden in the park.
 There will also be a Holiday Village with shops, food vendors and live music.
-This year, the lighting is scheduled to occur at 7:45 p.m.
+This year, the lighting is scheduled to occur around 7:45 p.m.
 For more details, click here.

 Fells Point Old Tyme Christmas

 One of the quaintest neighborhoods in the city is about to get even cuter with holiday decorations and festivities at the Fells Point Olde Tyme Christmas festival (and you know it’s going to be particularly cute because they spelled “tyme” with a “y” and “olde” with an “e”).
 The festival will be held on Saturday, Dec.
-5 and will feature a holiday market, egg nog contest, breakfast with Santa, reindeer run pub crawl and the annual parade of lighted boats.
-Some of the events cost money, like the pub crawl ($10) and egg nog contest ($5), but browsing the vendors and enjoying the Christmas decorations and boat parade is 100 percent free!
-For more details, visit the Fells Point Main Street website.
+2 and will feature a holiday market, egg nog contest, breakfast with Santa, reindeer run pub crawl and the annual parade of lighted boats.
+For more details, click here.